 The Research Foundation has formed a management team to implement and monitor policies dealing with the security of the workplace.
-This team consists of the Research Foundation Chief Operating Officer, Associate Director of Human Resources, and Director of Information Systems and Technologies.
-The team will utilize the services of the Research Foundation Employee Assistance Counselor as needed.
+This team consists of the Research Foundation Chief Operating

+Officer, Director of Human Resources, and Director of Information Systems and Technologies.
+The team will utilize the services of additional resources as needed.